Long-Term Care Planning

 If you are concerned about preservation of assets for your spouse or family in the event you need long-term care, and would like to help your loved ones avoid a lengthy probate process, you may wish to choose the Long Term Care Planning Trust Package.
 This plan offers the ability to ensure you can leave a legacy for your spouse or children without disqualifying them from receiving eligible public benefits.
 This package includes: Advanced Planning Revocable Trust, Pour-Over Will, Healthcare Directive (Living Will), Medical Power of Attorney, HIPAA Release, Long Term Care Planning Financial Power of Attorney, and Beneficiary Deed.

-A critical component of the MAPT Package is an irrevocable trust to begin the process of shielding your assets by starting the clock on Medicaid’s five-year look-back period.
-This package includes: Medicaid Asset Protection Trust, Last Will & Testament, Healthcare Directive (Living Will), Medical Power of Attorney, HIPAA Release, Long Term Care Planning Financial Power of Attorney, and Warranty Deed.
+These types of trust packages (MAPT or ILIT, for example) are designed to protect assets.
+Packages include: Asset Protection Trust, Last Will & Testament, Healthcare Directive (Living Will), Medical Power of Attorney, HIPAA Release, Long Term Care Planning Financial Power of Attorney, and Warranty Deed.

 View our complete pricing list.